Elder (Christianity): Church of Scotland

-Congregational churches

-Congregational churches are generally run by committee rule, and elders are one office which is appointed by the committee.
-The governance of each church is arranged with a system of checks and balances so that undue power is never given to one office or individual.
+Congregationalism

+Congregational churches observe the office of elder.
+Early congregationalist standards held a fourfold view of ecclesiastical offices: pastor, teacher, ruling elder, and deacon.
+In this view, pastor, teacher, and ruling elder are all types of elder.
+Later exponents like Henry Martyn Dexter advocated a twofold view of only elder and deacon, the pastor/teacher, elder, and overseer being different terms for the same office.
+The primary officer is ordinarily called the "pastor" or "minister."
+Ordination and installation of officers is a local event, without the oversight of elders outside of the local church as in presbyterianism.

+Congregational churches generally form committees and boards, either entirely composed of elders and deacons or with non-official members appointed by the congregation.

 Jehovah's Witnesses

 Among Jehovah's Witnesses, an elder is a man appointed to teach the congregation.
 He is also called an "overseer" or "servant".
 Elders within each congregation work within a "body of elders", several of whom are assigned to oversee specific congregational tasks.
-Each body of elders has a Coordinator (previously known as the Presiding Overseer), a Secretary, and a Service Overseer.
+Each body of elders has a coordinator (previously known as the presiding overseer), a secretary, and a service overseer.
 Witnesses consider the office of elder to be the same as that referred to in the Bible as "older man" ("presbyter"), overseer ("bishop"), and shepherd ("pastor") but do not use any of the terms as titles.

 Representatives of the Governing Body of Jehovah's Witnesses select elders to be appointed as circuit overseers, (also referred to as traveling overseers).
 Each circuit overseer visits the congregations in his jurisdiction twice each year.
 During his visit, local elders recommend members who may qualify for appointment as elders or ministerial servants (equivalent to deacons), and appointments are decided by the circuit overseer.
 Congregation elders do not receive monetary compensation; traveling overseers receive a modest stipend.